Cybersecurity

 Conclusion

-Every business needs cybersecurity insurance to mitigate the risk of a security incident or data breach.
+Cybersecurity insurance mitigates the risk of a security incident or data breach.
 Having cybersecurity insurance is a competitive advantage and shows that your business takes cybersecurity risks seriously.
 You should not have to resort to just keeping some funds in capital reserves (also known as a “rainy day fund”).
-Make sure you have a great working relationship with your insurance broker, as they can help you avoid getting denied or help you find coverage elsewhere if you do get denied.

 We encourage all businesses to review this 13-item list of critical cybersecurity controls, and if you don’t have solutions in place for any one of these, please reach out to Net Friends today!